odpi/egeria-docs/site/docs/connectors/integration/strimzi-monitor-integration-connector.md

 This Egeria integration connector for [Strimzi](https://strimzi.io/) topics.
-It obtains the Kafka topic information by querying the custom resource definitions (CRDs) in Strimzi, then creates the appropriate Egeria metadata, adding, deleting and updating the Egeria metadata so that is always mirrors the trimzi content.
+It obtains the Kafka topic information by querying the custom resource definitions (CRDs) in Strimzi, then creates the appropriate Egeria metadata, adding, deleting and updating the Egeria metadata so that is always mirrors the Strimzi content.

 The Egeria metadata that is created is a [KafkaTopic](https://egeria-project.org/types/2/0223-Events-and-Logs/?h=kafkatopic).